1. Help Center

 How do I download my 1099-K form?

-If you qualify for a 1099-K form you'll see a link to download your 1099-K form on the Veem customer portal.
-Forms will be available by January 31, 2023.
+If you qualify for a 1099-K form, you'll see a link to download it on the Veem customer portal.
+Forms will be available by January 31, 2025.

 What information is on my 1099-K?